The Unifying Power of a Family Mission Statement

 Let me emphasize here that whatever you come up with at first will be a rough draft—possibly the first of many drafts.
 Family members will need to look at it, think about it, live with it, discuss it and make changes.

-Step Three: Use It to Stay on Track A mission statement is not some “to do” to check off your list.
+A mission statement is not some to-do to check off your list.
 It’s meant to be the literal constitution of your family life.
-And just as the United States Constitution has survived for more than two hundred sometimes turbulent years, your family constitution can be the foundational document that will unify and hold your family together for decades—even generations—to come.
+And just as the U.S. Constitution has survived for more than two hundred sometimes turbulent years, your family constitution can be the foundational document that will unify and hold your family together for decades—even generations—to come.

-Do we live our mission statement?
-We try to, but we mess up all the time.
-We’re constantly having to pause, reconnect and apologize.
-But when we know one another’s hearts and intents and desires, isn’t that what life is about, apologizing and forgiving?
+Will you live out your mission statement every day?
+You’ll try, but you’ll also mess up all the time.
+You’ll find yourselves constantly having to pause, reconnect and apologize.
+But when you know one another’s hearts and intents and desires, isn’t that what life is about: apologizing and forgiving?